wp-plugins/safe-svg/readme.txt

 * Added i18n
 * Added da, de ,en, es, fr, nl and ru translations
 * Fixed an issue with filename not being pulled over on failed uploads

+= 1.1.1 =
+* Fixed an issue with empty svg elements self-closing